 Don't deduct depletion for oil and gas properties.
-Each office caution figures depletion on oil and gas gas properties.
-Each shareholder properties.
+Each shareholder CAUTION figures depletion on oil and gas properties.
 See the instructions for Schedule K-1, box 17, code R, for the information on oil and gas depletion that must be supplied to the shareholders by the corporation.

 Line 17.
-Pension.
-Profit-Sharing, etc., Plans
+Pension, Profit-Sharing, etc., Plans